arunav-bhattacharya/learning-kotlin/README.md

 ## 3. Classes

-Kotlin is an object oriented language and it supports all the different features of object-oriented programming.
+> Kotlin is an object oriented language and it supports all the different features of object-oriented programming.
+In this section, we'll get started with the OO concepts in Kotlin.

 ### 3.a. `class` & `construtor`

-> In this section, we'll get started with the OO concepts in Kotlin.
+- `class`:
     - Classes can be defined with or without any {}.
     - Classes has properties and not fields.
 Properties can be defined as `val` or `var`.
     - To create instances of classes, we can simply call the Class using the className.
 There is no `new` keyword in Kotlin.
     - **All properties needs to be initialized if they are not passed using constructor**.
+    - We can define member functions inside classes similar to how we defined functions.
+It will have access to all the properties inside the class.

+- `constructor`:
     - Constructor properties can have **default** or **named** parameters similar to functions.
     - We can initialize properties inside an `init{}` block of code inside the class.
     - Secondary constructors can be created by using the `constructor` keyword.
     - If the class has a primary constructor, each secondary constructor needs to **delegate to the primary constructor**, either directly or indirectly through another secondary constructor(s) using the `this` keyword.
     - `var` is not allowed inside secondary constructors.
-- We can define member functions inside classes similar to how we defined functions.
-It will have access to all the properties inside the class.
+    - If parameter passed inside constructor is not defined as `val` or `var`, it can still be a parameter, but not a property of the class.

     ```kotlin
         class Customer(var id: Int = -1, var name: String) {